essiene/misultin/README.txt

 CHANGELOG
 ==========================================================================================================

+0.6.1: - added support to websocket protocol hixie draft 76 [thanks to sergio veiga]
+       - added support to multiple websocket draft protocols [for backwards compatibility]
+       - added ws_autoexit option which allows to get an event on websocket controlling processes [issue track #15, suggestion of esente]
-0.6.1: - added headers also in misultin websockets [thanks to jlirochon]
+       - added headers also in misultin websockets [thanks to jlirochon]
        - made it basho's rebar friendly [thanks to mrinalwadhwa]

 0.6:   - added HTTP compression option